Family historians, hooked on stories

 Hang on, how is this all free?

 In the software business, there’s an expression that “if you aren’t paying for a product, then YOU are the product.”
-That refers to platforms like Facebook or Google, which offer robust platforms for free in exchange for paid advertiser access to you and data about you.
-I’m not doing that here on Projectkin.
+This is a terrific reminder that platforms like Facebook or Google offer robust platforms for free in exchange for data about you that they sell at a tremendous profit to advertisers.

 Getting to self-sustaining operations